Healthcare in Kazakhstan: Hospitals

+Kazakhstan has an extensive hospital network, with most hospitals being focused on a single specialty.
+As many other Soviet countries, their hospitals are oversized and the country is transitioning into a more primary care health focus.
 The public hospitals share of total hospital capacity has remained relatively stable (about 70%) for decades.
 There are also privately owned for-profit hospitals as well as government hospitals in some locations, mainly owned by county and city governments.

-There is a nationwide system of government-owned medical facilities open to the general public.
-The national Department of Defense operates field hospitals as well as permanent hospitals (the Military Health System), to provide military-funded care to active military personnel.

 Hospitals provide some outpatient care in their emergency rooms and specialty clinics, but primarily exist to provide inpatient care.
 Hospital emergency departments and urgent care centers are sources of sporadic problem-focused care.
 Hospice services for the terminally ill who are expected to live six months or less are most commonly subsidized by charities and government.
 Prenatal, family planning care is government-funded obstetric and gynaecological specialty and provided in primary care facilities, and are usually staffed by nurse practitioners (midwives).

-A big share of medical health care is delivered through a vast network of primary care facilities called ambulatories and policlinics.